-Asian shares were mostly lower on Friday in lacklustre trading, as trade tensions between the US and China offset optimism about the more fiscal stimulus for the ailing US economy.
+Asian shares were mostly lower on Friday in lackluster trading, as trade tensions between the US and China offset optimism about more fiscal stimulus for the ailing US economy.

 Investors were also awaiting a US report on jobs later Friday for another gauge of the economic fallout from the coronavirus pandemic.
 US shares have been rising as investors also waited for Congress and the White House to reach a hoped-for deal on more aid for the American economy.

 Asian benchmarks appeared to be still steeped in worries about the growing number of coronavirus cases in some areas, and the painful impact of lockdowns, especially in Southeast Asia.

 The hope is for a smooth recovery as lockdowns ease, but the fear is that global ‘second wave’ risks and rising U.S.-China tensions may throw a spanner at … recovery in the works said Hayaki Narita at Mizuho Bank in Singapore.